 Hello Dr. Bailey, I only get rosacea and seborrhea dermatitis flare ups on my left cheeks.
 Can you tell me why I only get it on one side of my face?
 Also, my doctor prescribed for me Metrogel, Desonide lotion (corticosteroids), and Ketoconazole cream (antifungal).
 Can you please explain the order and give me the steps for applying all the above with the other products on your website that you recommend as the best skin care for rosacea and facial dandruff such as Calming Zinc, Green Tea Antioxidant Skin Therapy, Daily Moisturizing Face Cream and my zinc oxide sunscreen.
 Thanks, Mimi

 It is possible to have unilateral rosacea, but it's unusual, so I always look for a different diagnosis that might be masquerading as rosacea.
 This is because we think of rosacea and seborrhea as being skin conditions that come from some as-yet-unknown internal predisposition.
 This means that we expect them to manifest on your skin bilaterally (on both sides of the body).

-Please realize that availing yourself of the opportunity to submit and receive answers to your questions from Dr. Bailey does not confer a doctor/patient relationship with Dr. Bailey.
+Disclaimer: Please realize that availing yourself of the opportunity to submit and receive answers to your questions from Dr. Bailey does not confer a doctor/patient relationship with Dr. Bailey.
 The information provided by Dr. Bailey is general health information inspired by your question.
 It should not be a substitute for obtaining medical advice from your physician and is not intended to diagnose or treat any specific medical problem (and is not an extension of the care Dr. Bailey has provided in her office for existing patients of her practice).
 Never ignore your own doctor’s advice because of something you read here; this information is for general informational purpose only.